solacoin/.github/profile/README.md

 # 2025 Cryptocurrency Organization

-Welcome to the official GitHub organization for **2025**, a decentralized cryptocurrency built on the **Solana** blockchain.
+Welcome to the official GitHub organization for **SolaCoin**, a decentralized cryptocurrency built on the **Solana** blockchain.
 The 2025 project is designed to deliver fast, scalable, and secure transactions, shaping the future of decentralized finance (DeFi).

 ## Our Mission